 The Western Australian State Government will be supporting the Eclipse with a town shuttle bus service.
 A program of this service will be available closer to the Eclipse.
 Sign up to our Newsletter to keep up to date.

-Information on road management for the Ningaloo Eclipse will be available via the Department of Main Roads Travel Map closer to the event.
+Information on road management for the Ningaloo Eclipse will be available via the Main Roads Travel Map closer to the event.

 Stay up to date on all things Ningaloo Eclipse and subscribe to our e-Newsletter.